netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
-          type selects the type of exporte.
+          type selects the type of exporters.
 Only "KAFKA" is available at the moment.<br/>
           <br/>
             <i>Enum</i>: KAFKA<br/>
         </td>